ibm-cloud-architecture/refarch-eda/docs/methodology/ddd.md

 * Event Topics
     * Used to configure the Event Backbone
+    * Mapped to the life cycle of the root entity
+    * Topics can be chained to address different consumer semantic
+    * Single partition for keeping order and support exactly once delivery
 * Event types within each event topic
 * Microservices:
     * They may be finer grained than aggregates or mapped to aggregate boundaries.